 We analyzed the reliability of determining the known Landmark peaks in identical fashion for each clustering method.
-The results are presented in Tables 2 to 5 which have different selections on cluster size and on later cut in 2D(x) used to determine cluster centers.
-The Landmark peaks are labeled and we determined for each Landmark cluster, the cluster that best matched it for each of 4 clustering methods.
-Then we found the center of the cluster, which averaged all peaks whose value of 2D(x) was ≤ cut given in table; this cut improved accuracy (for higher cutoffs c= 2 or 3) as recorded in tables 2 and 3 in the scaled error in each dimension.
-Reducing value of this cut increases accuracy at cost of reducing number of clusters found as shown in tables 4 and 5 which have cut 2D(x) ≤ 0.7.
+The results are presented in Tables 2 to 5, which have different selections on cluster size and on later cut in 2D(x) used to determine cluster centers.
+The Landmark peaks are labeled and we determined for each Landmark cluster the cluster that best matched it for each of four clustering methods.
+Then we found the center of the cluster, which averaged all peaks whose value of 2D(x) was ≤ cut given in the table; this cut improved accuracy (for higher cutoffs c= 2 or 3) as recorded in Tables 2 and 3 in the scaled error in each dimension.
+Reducing value of this cut increases accuracy at the cost of reducing the number of clusters found, as shown in Tables 4 and 5, which have cut 2D(x) ≤ 0.7.
 The tables also record the number of Landmark and Non-Landmark peaks in each cluster after this cut.
-The Deterministic Annealing methods DAVS and DA2D are quite similar with DAVS(3) recognizing more clusters in case where we restrict clusters to those with at least 40 members.
-However this comes with slightly larger errors.
-The systematics suggest that the methods can be ordered DAVS(3), DA2D, DAVS(2), DAVS(1), Mclust in ability to identify Landmark clusters with error decreasing as number of cluster do.
-Reducing the cut c in DAVS(c) below 1 or similarly adding a low 2D(x) cut to a DAVS( c ≥ 1) clustering gives results that have errors that are similar to Mclust but still find substantially more Landmark clusters than Mclust as seen clearly in tables 4 and especially 5.
+The Deterministic Annealing methods, DAVS, and DA2D are quite similar with DAVS(3), but recognize more clusters in cases where we consider only those clusters with at least 40 members.
+However, this comes with slightly larger errors.
+The systematics suggest that the methods can be ordered: DAVS(3), DA2D, DAVS(2), DAVS(1), Mclust in ability to identify Landmark clusters with error decreasing as the number of cluster do.
+Reducing the cut c in DAVS(c) below 1 or similarly adding a low 2D(x) cut to a DAVS( c ≥ 1) clustering gives results that have errors that are similar to Mclust but still find substantially more Landmark clusters than Mclust, as seen clearly in Table 4 and especially Table 5.